AnshulH/Resource_Allocator_Assignment/README.md

 Current Geolocations present (NY, IND and CHN)

-More Geolocations can be added in the Activity and Region Constants file present in constants directory.
+More Geolocations can be added in the region wise inventory json file present in constants directory.

 ## Usage
 The following command to run the program